francopasut/academic/content/en/post/vim-white-spaces/index.md

 With the possible addition of the letter `c` for explicit confirmation of each instance.

-Personal impression: the construction of regular expressions starting from the middle reminds me of the construction of Latin phrases starting from the verb.
+Personal impression: the construction of Regular Expressions starting from the middle reminds me of the construction of Latin phrases starting from the verb.

 It would be interesting to explore this unusual analogy further.